 Texas Senate Bill (SB) 1626: The enactment of SB 1626 closed previous loopholes by allowing developers to prohibit homeowners in residential subdivisions from installing solar panels on their homes during the development period only if the development consists of 50 or fewer units.

-Appendix U: Appendix U of the ICC 2015 International Residential Code (also found as Appendix RB in the 2015 International Energy Conservation Code for all commercial and residential construction) consists of solar-ready provisions for new construction of detached one- and two-family dwellings and multiple single-family dwellings (townhouses).
+Appendix T: Appendix T of the ICC 2018 International Residential Code (also found as Appendix RA in the 2018 International Energy Conservation Code for all commercial and residential construction) consists of solar-ready provisions for new construction of detached one- and two-family dwellings and multiple single-family dwellings and townhouses.
 If this optional Appendix is adopted via municipal ordinance, these provisions become mandatory building code regulations in that municipality as is the case in the Cities of Lewisville, Houston, and Austin, who adopted Appendix U of the 2015 IRC.